Sending dogs away for training has become an extremely popular training choice in recent years.

 And method matters; the end simply doesn't justify the means when working with sentient animals.
 Heavy-handed punishment can certainly cause fallout in other areas, potentially causing or exacerbating fear and aggression.

 A board & train cannot grow your puppy up for you.
 In puppies, nipping, potty training trouble, and attention-seeking behaviors like stealing items are age-specific, and also very tied to the human behavior in your home.
-For this reason, we recommend starting with private training in your home for these specific goals.
+For this reason, we often recommend starting with private training in your home for these specific goals.

 Look for a program that can offer you effectiveness and ethics, and is upfront about what they can effectively do for you during your pup's stay.